GetPageSpeed/nginx-extras-docs/docs/modules/passenger.md

 ## Legal

-"Passenger" and "Phusion Passenger" are registered trademarks of Phusion Holding B.V.
+"Passenger" and "Phusion Passenger" are registered trademarks of Asynchronous B.V.

 ## GitHub